Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 snapshotCanvas(canvas)

-Auto Mode Must Configure¶
+Automatic Mode Must Configure¶

 replayCanvasEnabled: truereplayCanvasMode: 'auto'- It is recommended to explicitly write

-replayCanvasSampling - Numeric value: auto snapshot
+replayCanvasSampling - Numeric value: automatic snapshot

 'all': higher-fidelity automatic recording